welcome

 my profile

-I am a manager, a scholar of cinema and theatre, an expert on India, and a Hindi translator.
+I am a manager, a scholar of cinema and theatre, an expert on India, and a Hindi teacher.
 I teach classes at the National Academy of Dramatic Art in Warsaw.

 My research focuses on the cultural interpretation of performances, closely examining their social, political and religious underpinnings.
 A public performance, in my view, speaks volumes about the broader culture in which it plays a role, and is therefore a tool for learning about society and its traditions.
 I analyze portrayals of women in film and theatre, contemporary interpretations of traditional mythology and the intertwining of cinematic and theatrical aesthetics.
 I have authored a monograph about film and theatre adaptations of the Ramayana epic (soon to be published).
 I have also translated some poems by the Hindi poet Kunwar Narayan.
 I study the traditions of kathputli puppet theatre and lead marionette workshops.
 I also lead cross-cultural communication workshops focusing on India and Southeast Asia.